Course Overview

 Downloads:

-- The APMG Public-Private Partnerships (PPP) Certification Program (1410 downloads )
+- Public-Private Partnerships Certification Program (2572 downloads )

 Additional reading: